Dewalt-arch/pimpmyadlab/readme.md

    - Script must be run 3 times in order to fully complete Domain Contoller installation and configuration

    - Run 1 - Sets the name of the computer to Hydra-DC, reboots automatically when done
-     - After the reboot, Run script again, Select Menu Option D again for Run #2
+     - After the reboot, Run script again, Select Menu Option D for Run #2

    - Run 2 - Installs Domain Controller, Forest, etc, reboots automatically when done
-     - After the reboot, Run script again, Select Menu Option D again for Run #3
+     - After the reboot, Run script again, Select Menu Option D for Run #3

    - Run 3 - Installs the contents for the Cert-Auth, Domain, Users, SetSPN, etc and various other things
      - Final reboot of the system, domin controller is complete and ready for use!